nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/elasticsearch-hints-cheat-sheet.md

 You can now configure hints in Nuxeo Studio using the common operator when querying on the `ecm:binarytext.common` index.

 ### Nuxeo Studio Configuration

-*   Drop any string field in the search layout of your content view
+- In your Page Provider in Nuxeo Studio, drop any string field as a predicate of your Page Provider.
-*   Use the following values for the ES hints configuration:
+- Use the following values for the ES hints configuration:
-    *   Index: `ecm:binarytext.common`
+    - Index: `ecm:binarytext.common`
-    *   Analyzer: `my_attachment_analyzer`
+    - Analyzer: `my_attachment_analyzer`
-    *   Operator: `common`
+    - Operator: `common`

+Once these values are filled, any value chosen for the main "Operator" item (`=`, `!=`, etc.) is ignored.

 ### Test case

-*   Create a new document that contains an attachment which itself contains the string "Not Beyond Space Travel Agency"
+- Create a new document that contains an attachment which itself contains the string "Not Beyond Space Travel Agency"
-*   Search for "Not", the document created previously appears in the results
+- Search for "Not", the document created previously appears in the results

 Please note this is a basic test case.
 The common operator is best used on very large indexes.